spotfiresoftware/tibco-streaming-samples/modelops/mlaas/azure-vision/README.md

  'cliffs"}],"Name":"mountainpic.jpg"}]')
 ```

-You have successfully deployed the Azure Computer Vision image labeling example to TIBCO ModelOps.
+You have successfully deployed the Azure Computer Vision image labeling example to Spotfire ModelOps.
 You can include it in other more complex scoring flows.

 ---
 Copyright (c) 2022-2023 Cloud Software Group, Inc.